FanWangEcon/M4Econ/README.md

 Materials gathered from various [projects](https://fanwangecon.github.io/research) in which matlab is used.
 Matlab files are linked below by section with livescript files.
 Tested with [Matlab](https://www.mathworks.com/products/matlab.html) 2019a.
 This is not a Matlab package, but a list of examples in PDF/HTML/Mlx formats.
 [MEconTools](https://fanwangecon.github.io/MEconTools/) is a package that can be installed with tools used in projects involving matlab code.

 Bullet points in the Appendix show which matlab functions/commands are used to achieve various objectives.
 The goal of this repository is to make it easier to find/re-use codes produced for various projects.
-Some functions also rely on or correspond to functions from [MEconTools](https://github.com/FanWangEcon/MEconTools) [@M-MEconTools].
+Some functions also rely on or correspond to functions from [MEconTools](https://github.com/FanWangEcon/MEconTools).

 From other repositories: For code examples, see [Python Example Code](https://fanwangecon.github.io/Py4Econ/), [R Example Code](https://fanwangecon.github.io/R4Econ/), and [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/); For intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/), and intro Math with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/).
 See [here](https://github.com/FanWangEcon) for all of [Fan](https://fanwangecon.github.io/)'s public repositories.